-Noise pollution in urban areas is a growing concern that affects the health, productivity, and overall well-being of city dwellers.
-With increasing urbanization, designing effective acoustics for cities has become a critical focus for planners and architects.
-The challenge lies not just in reducing unwanted noise but also in creating environments that foster a pleasant auditory experience.
+With increasing urbanization, designing effective urban acoustics has become paramount for urban planners, architects, and policymakers alike.
+The challenge lies not just in mitigating unwanted noise but also in crafting environments that foster a positive and healthy auditory experience.

 The Core Challenges in Urban Acoustic Design